 Setting Description Web services One Identity Manager offers the option of linking in data that comes from different web service interfaces.
 The web service proxy code is stored in the database.
 The Database Compiler compiles the proxy code for all web services of a DLL and saves it in the database.
 When changes are made to proxy code the database needs to be compiled.
 Type-safe database model Type-safe classes are created from table and column definition that you can use in scripts.
 As a result, a check whether the correct classes are used is performed when the scripts are written and compiled.
 TIP: After a schema extension, use this option to compile the database.
 Scripts in To compile scripts from the script library, select the following items: the Script Library Do not compile scripts: The scripts in the script library are not compiled.
 Scripts without dependencies: This variant results in script changes only becoming effective when the One Identity Manager tools are restarted.
 Scripts including all dependencies: The scripts and all dependencies, such as templates, tasks, and processes, are recompiled.
 This guarantees that the script changes are loaded and become effective immediately.
 One Identity Manager tools do not need to be restarted.
 Templates, tasks, etc. Script expressions, such as templates, formatting scripts, or task definitions are compiled.
-To limit which code snippets are to be compiled, use to show other selection options.
+To limit which code snippets are to be compiled, use 🗟 to show other selection options.
 Processes Processes are compiled.
-To limit which processes are to be compiled, use $\ \ \ \ \ \ \ \ \ \ \ \ \ $ All processes: Compiles all processes.
+To limit which processes are to be compiled, use 🖻 to show selection options.
+All processes: Compiles all processes.
 Changed processes: Compiles all processes that have been modified since the last compilation are compiled.
 Selected processes: Select single objects whose processes are to be compiled.

+Setting Description

-Setting Description To select single objects 1.
-Click the [] button.
+To select single objects

+1. Click the [] button.

 Choose between compiling modified processes, all processes or selected custom processes.

 3. (Optional) Filter the selection further.

 4. Click OK .

-Web project compilation Compiles web projects.
-To limit which web projects are to be compiled, use to show other selection options.
-Compiling the API projects Compiles API projects.
-HTML applic ations - Compiles HTML applications.
-To limit which HTML applications are compiled, use to show other selection options.
+Mark WHERE clauses as secure Where-clauses are extracted and marked as trusted.

 Extract language- dependent texts Texts from scripts are extracted for translation into other languages.
 The templates are generated for the translation.